ssta/xwdgame/README.md

 there's really nothing requiring MariaDB/MySQL.

-I have provided a SQL script in ``resources/xwdgame_tables_create.sql`` which will create the tree database tables needed.
+I have provided a SQL script in ``resources/xwdgame_tables_create.sql`` which will create the three database tables needed.
 They ought to be trivially easy to convert to your RDBMS of choice.

 Edit ``resources/META-INF/persistence.xml`` as appropriate for your environment